jess211031L/combined/README.md

 This repository contains a combined application that integrates two main components:

 1. **Mushroom Classification App**: A web application that predicts the class of mushrooms based on various input features.
-2. **Fillbird App**: A web application for anomaly detection in financial transactions.
+2. **Transaction Anomaly Detection App**: A web application for anomaly detection in financial transactions.

 ## Project Structure